hiveeyes/terkin-datalogger/doc/backlog.rst

 - Sensor-Mapping for @clemens, @wtf and @mko
 - Rename "busses" to "buses"
 - Use WLAN power_save, see https://docs.pycom.io/firmwareapi/pycom/network/wlan/
+- Rename "mboot.py", this name is already taken by the native MicroPython bootloader

 Prio 0.8
 ========